Warren Ham: Career

-Warren Ham also appeared as an integral member of Donna Summer's live band on her 2008 tour (having first appeared as part of her 1983 touring group) supporting her 2008 release Crayons.
-Warren Ham toured with Ringo Starr and His All-Starr Band in 2015, 2016, 2018, 2019, 2020, and 2022.
-In 2017, he toured with Toto.
+Ham also appeared as an integral member of Donna Summer's live band on her 2008 tour (having first appeared as part of her 1983 touring group) supporting her 2008 release Crayons.
+Ham has toured with Ringo Starr and His All-Starr Band in all tours since 2014.
+From 1986 to 1988 and from 2017 on, he has toured with Toto.
+From late 1988 to 1989 when Toto was on a hiatus, Ham toured with Toto guitarist Steve Lukather's solo band.
+They first performed in local clubs in November 1988 and then embarked on a Japanese tour in August 1989, opening for Bad English, Chuck Berry, and Jeff Beck.
+He provided saxophone, harmonica, and backing vocals with both Toto and Lukather.